Whisky9809/Sales-Tax-Calculator/README.md

 6. The program will calculate the tax and display the result.

 ## Example
-Type: `./tax 59.99` in the terminal.
+Type `./tax 59.99` in the terminal.

-Output should be:
+The output should be:
 ```
 TAX PERCENTAGE	│ TOTAL 	│ TAX SURCHARGE
 ────────────────┼───────────────┼──────────────